I have put 24

 beneficial roles for the Central Bank.
 The paper assumes a

-where the country in question issues its own currency, and all
+scenario where the country in question issues its own currency,

-"electronic" -- no bills and coins.
-This gives an extra impetus
+and all money is "electronic" -- no bills and coins.
+This gives

 The paper also argues that in such a system -- where banks are not allowed to create "credit money" when issuing loans (in this resembling the "100% reserve" solution supported by many reformers) -- the economy need not, in spite of this, be "starved" of credit for investment -- a warning that is not only sounded by the defenders of today's financial system, but also by many of its critics.
 This goal might be achieved by the unconventional trick of letting commercial banks create the needed sovereign money at the Central Bank for their lending.